 If your son takes part in this study, he will have a 2 in 3 chance of receiving active study drug and a 1 in 3 chance of receiving placebo during the double-blind, placebo-controlled part of the study (up to 96 weeks).

-Patients who complete the placebo-controlled part of the study will be eligible to participate in the 2-year open-label extension period.
+Patients who complete the placebo-controlled part of the study will be eligible to participate in the 1-year open-label extension period.
+After this they will also be eligible for a long term open-label extension study.
 Open-label means all patients will receive active study drug and you and the study team will know that your son is receiving it.

 Researchers use a placebo to see if the active study drug works and to see how safe.
 A placebo-controlled trial design is the best way to get a clear answer about the safety and effectiveness of a new drug and is usually required by regulatory authorities in the approval process for a drug.